Marie Louise Stig Sørensen

 Marie Louise Stig Sørensen FBA FSA (born 1954) is a Danish archaeologist and academic.
-She is Professor of European Prehistory and Heritage Studies at the University of Cambridge and a Professor of Bronze Age Archaeology at the University of Leiden.
+She is Emeritus Professor of European Prehistory and Heritage Studies at the University of Cambridge and Professor of Bronze Age Archaeology at the University of Leiden.
 Her research focuses on Bronze Age Europe, heritage, and archaeological theory.

 Early life

 Sørensen was born in Denmark in 1954.
-She graduated from the University of Aarhus in 1981, and later received a Phd from the University of Cambridge in 1985 on the subject of the Bronze Age to Iron Age transition in Scandinavia.
+She graduated from the University of Aarhus in 1981, and later received a PhD from the University of Cambridge in 1985 on the subject of the Bronze Age to Iron Age transition in Scandinavia.

 Career

 Sørensen was appointed at the Department of Archaeology and Anthropology, University of Cambridge in 1987.
 In 2011 she was appointed a Reader at the University of Cambridge, and in 2012 she became a Professor in Bronze Age studies at the University of Leiden.
 She is a Fellow of Jesus College, Cambridge where she is Director of Studies in Archaeology and in Human, Social, and Political Sciences.